 They may be small, but pumpkin seeds are little powerhouses of nutrients and health benefits.
-Like nuts, pumpkin seeds are a great source of protein and unsaturated fats, including omega-3 and omega-6 fatty acids.
+Like nuts, pumpkin seeds are a great source of protein and unsaturated fats, including omega-6 fatty acids.
 They also contain a good range of nutrients, including iron, calcium, B2, folate and beta-carotene, which the body converts into vitamin A.